Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 In this section, we present examples of spectra in Supplementary Fig.~\ref{fig: Examples of Spectra} with nonzero and zero winding numbers, which are defined as $w=w_+ + w_-$ with $w_\pm$ being the winding numbers of the scale-transformed transition matrix $W^\lambda$ in Eqs.
 (2) and (3) in the main text.
 When the winding number is nonzero, the spectrum around $E=0$ moves in the opposite direction under the scale transformation at positive and negative $\lambda$.
 Therefore, only one of the $w_\pm$ contributes to the winding number.
 In contrast, if we consider the neighborhood of the zero of the spectrum with the zero winding number, the spectrum around $E=0$ moves in the same direction at both positive and negative $\lambda$.
 Furthermore, these spectra wind around the origin $E=0$ in the opposite direction.
 Therefore, we conclude $w_+ = -w_-$, i.e., $w=0$.

 We note that the spectrum encloses $E=-\delta$ with $\delta$ being an infinitesimally small real number in Supplementary Fig.~\ref{fig: Examples of Spectra}(b).
-However, such winding is irrelevant to the winding number defined in our work because the winding number characterizes the spectral gap around the zero mode.
+However, such winding is irrelevant to the winding number defined in our work because the winding number characterizes the spectral gap below the zero spectrum.